bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "A man who fights for nothing will eventually be consumed by nothing," he says quietly.
 "I've been around long enough to know the look of a man who is running from something.
 Perhaps you don't even know what it is.
 But a man on the run is a man in flux, on the precipice of something.
 I have found many men like this, and have set them onto their way towards their destinies.
 Do you know who I am, boy?"
 He pulls back his cloak, revealing his face.

-This man is Kreil Dirn, the spymaster of Haven.
+This man is [[Kreil Dirn]], the spymaster of Haven.
 He is responsible for rooting out insurgents, stopping schemes before they have a chance to start, and keeping a close watch on Haven’s internal activities.

 "I need you to do something for me.
 I'm not offering you coin, for I know you will eventually be sick of it.
 I'm offering you a chance to be a part of something that may change the life of every soul still in these lands.
 What do you say to that?"